dikortis/LetsTalkETC/Episodes/Episode_4.md

 **Cory:**
  I think latency is very
-important um you know when one mining you know depending on regional locations of your pool it helps I've seen you know kind of a benefit to having a network in
+important you know when one mining you know depending on regional locations of your pool it helps I've seen you know kind of a benefit to having a network in